 The specific configuration that corresponds to $N=8$ is called an anticube (or square antiprism) and is exactly the one that was found numerically.

-At this point, one could wonder what happens if the symmetry group of the hexagon $H$ was used instead of the symmetry group of the square $Q$ in the definition of the cross field.
-Pictorially, the cross field is then an ``asterisk'' field.
-In this case, we expect to find $12$ critical points distributed in such a way that Ginzburg-Landau energy is minimized.
-Changing the group of symmetry simply amounts in our code in changing the rotation matrix ${\mathbf R}_{ijk}$.
-The results for the spherical surface are depicted in Fig.~\ref{fig:sphere4}.
-Critical points are the summits of an icosahedron, which is the solution of Whyte's problem for $N=12$.
-This superb result shows that it is indeed possible to use cross fields not only for building quadrangles but also to build equilateral triangles.
+In the case of an asterisk field, the critical points are the summits of an icosahedron, which is the solution of Whyte's problem for $N=12$.
+This superb result shows that it is indeed possible to use crossfields not only for building quadrangles but also to build equilateral triangles.